RULES OF PROCEDURE OF THE NATIONAL ASSEMBLY

 The Speaker of the National Assembly shall declare the result of the vote at the sitting of the National Assembly.

-9.15 - the Chairman of the European Integration Committee meets with the Head of the EU Delegation to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 2)
+12.00 - sitting of the Committee on the Judiciary, Public Administration and Local Self-Government (National Assembly House, 13 Nikola Pasic Square, hall 2)